renegadebio/renegade-labdevice/README.md

 cp settings.js.example settings.js
 ```

 and edit to taste.

+You get the correct `hosthash` by running this with the wrong hosthash and the correct `hostname` and `port`.

 # Permissions

-Ensure your user has write access to the printer device defined in the settings file.
+If you're using a printer or webcam type device, ensure your user has write access to the device defined in the settings file.
 On ubuntu/debian systems you can do this using:

 ```
-sudo usermod -a -G lp myUser
+sudo usermod -a -G lp myUser # for printers sudo usermod -a -G video myUser # for webcams
 ```

 Where `myUser` is the username of the user that will be runnning this program.
 You will have to log out and log back in for the change to take effect.

-Ensure that the generated private key is only readable by root and the user that will be running the this program.
+Finally, ensure that the generated private key is only readable by root and the user that will be running the this program.

 # Running